Two people who love Japanese traditional culture and lived in an avant-garde

 Article on this spot

-Exploring Yokohama at the time from the 160th anniversary of the opening of Yokohama Port(TOP image) Part of the exhibition materials and reference map 2019 is the 30th anniversary of the opening of the Yokoha ･･･Yokohama Museum of Art2019.09.26
+Exploring Yokohama at the time from the collection of literature and ukiyo-e, commemorating the 160th anniversary of the opening of Yokohama Port(TOP image) Some of the exhibited materials and reference drawings 2019 is the 30th anniversary of the opening of the Yo ･･･Yokohama Museum of Art2019.09.26

-The 30th anniversary of the Yokohama Museum of Art!
-Show all the exhibition catalogs so far!(TOP image) Part of the exhibition materials and reference map The Yokohama Museum of Art, opened in 1989, will celebrat ･･･Yokohama Museum of Art2019.09.26
+The 30th anniversary of the opening of the Yokohama Museum of Art!
+I will show you all the exhibition catalogs so far!(TOP image) Part of the exhibited materials, reference diagram The Yokohama Museum of Art, which opened in 1989, celebra ･･･Yokohama Museum of Art2019.09.26